 Dr. Curry’s leadership and involvement in the Lansing community reflect her interests in the arts, women’s health, youth development, education, history and culture.
 Presently, she holds Board appointments at the Women’s Center of Greater Lansing, Dream World Studios for the Arts,Mid-Michigan Leadership Academy, and the Uplift Our Youth Foundation, respectively; and is a former Board member of the Riverwalk Theatre.
 Dr. Curry is a past president of both the National Pan-Hellenic Council, Inc., of Lansing, and Alpha Kappa Alpha Sorority, Inc. Delta Tau Omega Chapter(Lansing).Moreover, she is an active volunteer with the Sparrow Foundation Women Working Wonders (W3) Committee.

-Myron Frierson, Treasurer
+Myron Frierson, CPA, Treasurer

 Mr. Frierson is a retired state executive.
 He served as the Director of the Bureau of Finance & Administration for the Michigan Department of Transportation, providing strategic direction for the department’s fiscal management, contracting, and internal administrative service programs.
 Prior to his current appointment, he served as the Administrator for the Real Estate and Financial Operations Divisions within the Michigan Department of Transportation.
 A Certified Public Accountant, Mr. Frierson earned his bachelor of arts from Michigan State University.
 In addition, to serving on the board of Uplift Our Youth Foundation, he is on the board of the Lansing Kappa Alpha Psi Foundation.